EasyCorp/EasyAdminBundle/doc/book/complex-dynamic-backends.rst

 Imagine that some or all of your entities define a property called ``updatedAt``.
-Instead of editing this value using the backend interface or relying on Doctrine extensions, you can make use of the ``preUpdateEntity()`` method, which is called just before saving the changes made on an existing entity:
+Instead of editing this value using the backend interface or relying on Doctrine extensions, you can make use of the ``updateEntity()`` method, which is called to save the changes made on an existing entity:

 .. code-block:: php